 Visit an Izakaya

 Belly up to the bar at one of Tokyo’s many izakayas, or quintessential Japanese pubs.
-Something worth noting – it’s customary to order a drink and light bite while visiting an izakaya.
-Even if you don’t drink alcohol, ordering a soda, tea, etc is the polite option.
-We visited several and had everything from fresh, melt-in-your-mouth sashimi to sizzling yakitori.
-Tokyo’s izakayas are a cultural experience and a great way to experience Japanese hospitality firsthand.
+Something worth noting—it’s customary to order a drink and light bite while visiting an izakaya.
+Even if you don’t drink alcohol, ordering a soda, tea, etc., is the polite option.
+We visited several during our stay and had everything from fresh, melt-in-your-mouth sashimi to sizzling yakitori.
+Tokyo’s izakayas offer a unique cultural experience and provide a great opportunity to experience Japanese hospitality firsthand.

 Daikanyama